Moonlight (2016 film): Critical response

 Camilla Long of The Times wrote that the film's "story has been told countless times, against countless backdrops", and that the film is not "relevant" to a predominantly "straight, white, middle class" audience.
-Catherine Shoard, however, pointed out that "critics' opinions are subjective, and are supposed to be," but also noted her dismay for Long's "struggle to feel for those who aren't like you."
-Moreover, David McAlmont referred to Long's review as "not a review ... [but] a waspish response to other reviews."
+Catherine Shoard, however, pointed out that "critics' opinions are subjective, and are supposed to be", but also noted her dismay for Long's "struggle to feel for those who aren't like you."
+Moreover, David McAlmont of The Huffington Post referred to Long's review as "not a review ... [but] a waspish response to other reviews."

-Richard Brody of The New Yorker included Moonlight in his list of the best 27 films of the decade.

-On a list of top ten lists of the decade on Metacritic, it was tied for most second most number ones and second on overall mentions of lists of top ten films of the decade.
+On a list of the top ten lists of the decade on Metacritic, it was tied for the second-most number ones and ranked second in overall mentions on lists of the top ten films of the decade.

-The website They Shoot Pictures, Don't They? lists Moonlight as the 22nd most acclaimed film of the 21st century.

 Moonlight was listed on over 180 critics' top-ten lists for 2016, including 65 first-place rankings and 33 second-place rankings.
 IndieWire writers ranked Moonlight as the 16th best American screenplay of the 21st century, stating that Jenkins and McCraney "dig deep into three brief moments and ask the audience to make connections [...] the bold and risky choices of the Moonlight screenplay pay off in ways that make this masterpiece only improve with time and repeat viewings."
+In 2025, the film ranked number 5 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 18 on the "Readers' Choice" edition of the list.
+In July 2025, it ranked number 3 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."